Partnering across communities to envision and promote equity, innovation, and continuous improvement within education.

-The Office of Accreditation, Placement and Licensure (APL) at The Ohio State University has a primary mission to help monitor and support the university's educator preparation programs that lead to a PK-12 state license in teaching, administration or pupil services.
+The office of Accreditation, Placement and Licensure (APL) at The Ohio State University monitors and supports the university's educator preparation programs that lead to a PK-12 state license in teaching, administration or pupil services.

 Our office assists in collecting, organizing and analyzing data about various key program elements such as: admissions, content, rubrics, student teaching experiences, field placements and candidate/intern performances.
 Through the monitoring of this data, the APL ensures that state, federal and program-specific standards are met to maintain state and federal accreditation status.